 - Improve the "auto lights" feature; and, most important

 - Add a game function (even I recognized that the novelty of turning the Mini's lights on and off with your phone was going to pall sooner or later)

 The game function was the biggest task, not least because it wasn't immediately obvious to me what sort of game it could be.
-The Mini is far too fragile to involve a game involving it being handled (except possibly a depressing variant of Jenga).
+The Mini is far too fragile to sustain a game involving it being handled (except possibly a depressing variant of Jenga).
 Another hurdle was that I've never programmed a game in my life.